viadeo/tetra-icons/README.md

 ## Preparing SVG's

 Beware that your SVG icons must have a high enough height.
 500 is a minimum.
-If you do not want to resize them, you can try to combine the `fontHeight` and the `normalize` option to get them in a correct size.

 ### Illustrator